bissi1/bissi1.github.io/_pages/research.md

 </div>

-A unique aspect of my approach is modeling <strong>subjective human behavior</strong> within the decision-making process.
+A unique aspect of my approach is modeling <em>subjective human behavior</em> within the decision-making process.
 This adds both complexity and realism to my models, bridging the gap between mathematical rigor and human-centric decision-making.

 ## Probabilistic Bounds